Old American Company: Hallam Company

 The company was organised by William Hallam, former proprietor of the New Wells Theatre in London, and was led by his brother Lewis Hallam.
-Their company consisted of 12 adults and 3 children, drawn from English actors of "modest accomplishment".
+Their company consisted of 12 adults and three children, drawn from English actors of "modest accomplishment".
+They were also known as the "Comedy of Comedians from London."

 They arrived by the vessel Charming Sally at Yorktown, Virginia, on 2 June 1752, and made their early performances in nearby Williamsburg.
 Their first performance, The Merchant of Venice, is generally considered to be the first professional staging of Shakespeare in America.
-In 1753 the Hallam company moved to New York, and in 1754 they played in Philadelphia and in Charleston, South Carolina.
+In 1753, the Hallam company moved to New York City, and played there from September 17, 1753, to March 18, 1754.
+They played in Philadelphia for two months starting on April 15, 1754.
+The company then traveled to Charleston, South Carolina.

 First Jamaica Tour

 In 1755 the company moved to Jamaica in the West Indies.
-In Jamaica, the performed in the 'New Theatre' in the King's Store on Harbour Street in Kingston with the company of David Douglass.
-On Lewis' death, David Douglass married his widow Sarah Hallam Douglass.
-The company merged with the company of David Douglass.
+In Jamaica, they performed in the "New Theatre" in the King's Store on Harbour Street in Kingston with the company of David Douglass.
+On Lewis Hallam's death, David Douglass married his widow Sarah Hallam Douglass.
+The Hallam company merged with the company of David Douglass.
 In 1758, the company returned to tour the mainland, as the "American Company".

 American Company

 Lewis' son, Lewis Hallam Jr., eighteen at the time of the American Company's first tour, took leading roles alongside Douglass.
 Lewis Jr.'s style was described as declaratory rather than realistic, but he was much admired and became known as America's leading Shakespearean interpreter.
 Douglass had his limitations: one Alexander Graydon described him as "rather a decent than shining actor".
 However, he was a capable manager and he gave North America its first Falstaff and King John.
 Within the repertoire was Cymbeline, which proved a popular vehicle for two of the company's actresses, Margaret Cheer and Nancy Hallam.
+Douglass built the Society Hill Theatre in Philadelphia in 1759, having the company play there for six months before protests halted theatrical performances.
+He also built the Southwark Theatre in Philadelphia in 1766, which was the first permanent theatre structure in North America.
+On April 24, 1767, at the Southwark, the American Company staged The Prince of Parthia by Thomas Godfrey, the first production in the United States of a play written by an American.
+The John Street Theatre was built in New York in 1767, modeled after the Southwark.

 In Quaker and Puritan areas, the company encountered religious opposition to theatre in general.
 At Rhode Island in 1761 they were obliged to perform Othello disguised as "a series of moral dialogues".